kmlasharma/WildCards/README.md

 * Starting context:
    * You are in the container having run `docker-compose run project`
 * Testing instructions:
-   * Hit enter at the prompt
+   * Hit enter at the prompt to select the default PML file

 ![](http://i.imgur.com/HFsNKtK.png)